-The red grape variety (also Perold's Hermitage x Pinot) is a new breed between Cinsault x Pinot Noir, The name derives from Pinot Noir and Hermitage (Hermitage is a historical synonym for Cinsaut in South Africa).
-The crossing took place in 1924 by Professor Abraham Isak Perold (1880-1941) at the University of Stellenbosch in South Africa, The long unobserved vines were then saved from oblivion by a certain Charlie Niehaus and sent to the nursery Passed on to Charles Theron.
-Here they were grafted in 1935 successfully on virus-free documents.
-For the first time, wine was only gained from it in 1941.
-Only in 1961 was the winery Stellenbosch Farmer's Winery the name Pinotage used, which then prevailed.
+The red grape variety (also Perold's Hermitage x Pinot) is one new breed between Cinsault x Pinot Noir, The name derives from Pinot Noir and Hermitage ab (Hermitage is a historical synonym for Cinsaut in South Africa).
+The cross was made in 1924 by Professor Abraham Isak Perold (1880-1941) at the University of Stellenbosch in South Africa, The long unnoticed vines were then saved by a certain Charlie Niehaus from being forgotten and passed on to the nursery Charles Theron passed on.
+Here they were successfully grafted onto virus-free documents in 1935.
+Wine was first obtained from it in 1941.
+Only in 1961 was the winery Stellenbosch Farmer's Winery used the name Pinotage, which then prevailed.

-The early to mid-season, high-yielding vine is moderately prone to both mildews.
-Botrytis and viral diseases, It produces purple, fruity, extract rich reds with soft tannins and aromas of red fruits and plums. grown on 6,240 hectares.
-Here she will gladly serve as the basis for the Cape Blends used.
-In 1995, was from Kanonkop Estate The "Pinotage Association" founded with annual competition.
-There are more stocks in Australia.
+The early to medium ripening, productive vine is moderately susceptible to both mildews.
+Botrytis and viral diseases, It produces purple, fruity, extract-rich red wines with soft tannins and aromas of red fruits and plums. grown on 6,240 hectares.
+Here she is happy to be the basis for Cape blends used.
+In 1995 the Kanonkop Estate founded the "Pinotage Association" with an annual competition.
+There are further stocks in Australia.
 Brazil (75 ha), Israel.
 Canada.
-New Zealand (74 ha) and Zimbabwe, as well as in the US states California (21 ha), Oregon and Washington, The variety occupied in 2010 a total of 6,404 hectares of vineyards.
-It occupies it in the worldwide varieties ranking the rank 97.
+New Zealand (74 ha) and Zimbabwe, as well as in the US states California (21 ha), Oregon and Washington, In 2010, the variety occupied a total of 6,404 hectares of vineyards.
+It thus proves worldwide varieties ranking rank 97.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)